How Does Website Downtime Affect SEO?

 Website downtime correlates directly with lost rankings in search, which successively results in a long-term loss of traffic for weeks and months after the initial period of downtime say the Web Design Jacksonville experts.

 But what if your website only goes offline for a brief period of your time, would you continue to be facing a decline in your hard-won search rankings?
-During this article, we take a glance at how Google analyzes and interprets downtime, and what a number of the senior figures at Google have said on how downtime relates to SEO.
+During this article, we take a glance at how Google analyzes and interprets downtime, and what a number of the senior figures at Google have said about how downtime relates to SEO.

 In today’s world, there’s no such thing as business hours.
 To serve your users 24*7, lots of effort goes into maintaining the website and keeping the business online.
 But what about website downtime?
 Have you ever considered them?
 Unplanned downtime poses a vital impact on your sales and revenue. regardless of what you’re selling, if you’re unavailable to your customers, they’ll move to your competitors.
 You don’t want that, do you?

-Downtime also called the “outage duration” is a term that refers to the amount when a system is functionally unavailable to be used.
+Downtime also called the “outage duration” is a term that refers to the amount of when a system is functionally unavailable to be used.
 Even Facebook and Twitter experience occasional outages, but if you’re getting plenty of it, you must be anxious.

 Today, we’ll discuss: